-Progress towards achiev Resources (annual) Improvement measure (to be achieved over 3 years) Progress achieved this year <\$> Andrew Martin data to show the success of Transition Program in that new Year 7 students are engaged and motivated and settling into the challenges of school life well.
+Progress towards achieving improvement measures Resources (annual) Improvement measure (to be achieved over 3 years) Progress achieved this year Funds Expended Andrew Martin data to show the success of Transition Program in that new Year 7 students are engaged and motivated and settling into the challenges of school life well.
 Increase in first choice Andrew Martin Motivation and Engagement Survey shows that 23% of 2016 Year 7 cohort report 'A' grade levels for 'Valuing School', compared with 13% in 2015.
-Survey also shows that only 17% of 2016 cohort report high levels of anxiety compared with 26% of 2015 Year 7 cohort. \$2,100 enrolments for local area students to 75% by the end of 2017.
-The implementation of the White Ribbon program will allow for an inclusive and harmonious school with respect for all Formulation of a school Wellbeing and Fair Discipline Policy with an emphasis on school values of respect, responsibility, achievement and integrity and clear communication to all students and staff. \$1,200 in casual relief for training of teachers to run the program members.
-Other priorities around gender inclusivity and racial harmony caused the school to focus on other wellbeing initiatives, thereby delaying the introduction of the White Ribbon program in 2015.
-Local council/AECG/Coonamble Continued partnership with the Northern Region Aboriginal Educational Consultative Group (AECG) with meetings being held on the Cammeraygal School site to encourage collaboration on various projects. \$3,500 for materials Cammeraygal P&C association have authorised funding a commissioned Indigenous art work by an Indigenous artist who was recommended by the AECG.
+Survey also shows that only 17% of 2016 cohort report high levels of anxiety compared with 26% of 2015 Year 7 cohort. \$990 enrolments for local area students to 75% by the end of 2017.
+The implementation of the White Ribbon program will allow for an inclusive and harmonious school with Formulation of a school Wellbeing and Fair Discipline Policy with an emphasis on school values of respect, responsibility, achievement and integrity and clear communication to all students and staff. \$5,583.86 in casual relief for training of teachers to run respect for all members.
+Other priorities around gender inclusivity and racial harmony caused the school to focus on other wellbeing initiatives, thereby delaying the introduction of the White Ribbon program in 2015. the program Local council /AECG / Coonamble- The Connected Country project Continued partnership with the Northern Region Aboriginal Educational Consultative Group (AECG) with meetings being held on the Cammeraygal School site to encourage collaboration on various projects.
+Cammeraygal P&C association have authorised funding a commissioned Indigenous art work by an Indigenous artist who was recommended by the AECG.
 This will be a mural in our courtyard.
-The Cammeraygal Art club will assist and collaborate with this artist throughout 2016. and Indigenous mural to be commissioned Three executive teachers and one classroom teacher have travelled to Coonamble High School in term 1 2016 to establish a partnership and cultural and educational exchange with a rural and remote school with Indigenous cultural identity.
-This formed part the 'Think Space Opportunity; Initiating and building upon innovative practice at the local level' grant that Cammeraygal High School was successfully awarded in 2015 \$2,500 for four teachers to travel to Coonamble High School on the exchange project in term 1 2016
+The Cammeraygal Art club will assist and collaborate with this artist throughout 2016. \$3,500 for materials and Indigenous mural to be commissioned Three executive teachers and one classroom teacher have travelled to Coonamble High School in term 1 2016 to establish a partnership and cultural and educational exchange with a rural and remote school with Indigenous cultural identity.
+This formed part of the 'Think Space Opportunity; Initiating and building upon innovative practice at the local level' grant that Cammeraygal High School was successfully awarded in 2015 \$2,645.86 for four teachers to travel to Coonamble High School on the exchange project in Term 1 2016